 IPL Hair Removal

 Flashlamps (also know as Intense Pulsed Light (IPL)) emit light from a hand device on to the skin.
 The light targets melanin in hairs and heats the pigment up.
 This heat is then transferred to the hair follicle, causing thermal damage.

 If the patient has dark hair and pale skin then most of the light will be absorbed by the hairs, as this contains the most melanin.
-However, if the patient has pale hair and dark skin then the light is more likely to be absorbed by the skin, resulting in less effective treatments.
+However, if the patient has pale hair and dark skin then the light is more likely to be absorbed by the skin, resulting in less pleasing results.

 The cost of flash lamp treatment is relatively high, but this is one of the most effective permanent hair removal products.

 Flashlamps were initially designed to treat other skin conditions but early trials showed that they are effective as permanent hair removal products too.
 Intense pulsed light works in a similar manner to lasers but with some important differences.
 IPL uses specific wavelengths of light that are set at the optimum for their absorption by the melanin pigmentation in the hair, yet at the same time minimising the trauma to the skin.
 A set of filters is used to ensure the correct types (or wavelengths) of light are used in the treatment.
 As there are more variables to adjust using this device than with a laser, its effectiveness is more dependant on the experience of the practitioner.

 Xenon is one of the most commonly used light sources for a flashlamp because of the brilliant, full spectrum illumination it provides.

 Many people use the IPL method to remove hair from their face, chin, upper lip, neck, chest, nipples, armpits, stomach, back, bikini line, and legs.
 However, it is not recommended to use this method around the eyes.